Yifei3563/philippines_life_expectancy_disparities_2025/README.md

 # TITLE
+Expected Life Expectancy in Philippines (2025)

-Work in progress by NAMES.
-TBD.
-YEAR
+Work in progress by Yifei Yu, supervised by Dr. Robbie Parks.
+2025

 ## Project description